 Eric and Bérengère Thill make wines from their small holdings in the south of the Jura some 45 kilometres south of Arbois.
 Here they grow the traditional Jura grape varieties including 3.25 hectares of chardonnay, 1 hectare of Savagnin, .35 hectares of Pinot Noir and .7 hectares of Poulsard.
 They […]

-Sue Dyson and Roger McShane We have been thinking a lot about oxidative wines lately.
+We have been thinking a lot about oxidative wines lately.
 There are a number of reasons for this.
-We have been importing Jura wines that are deliberately oxidative ranging from the Vin Jaunes that are exposed to oxygen for many years through to the table […]
+We have been importing Jura wines that are deliberately oxidative ranging from the Vin Jaunes that are exposed to oxygen for many years through to the table wines made from Savagnin and Chardonnay that have slight oxidative qualities.

 Charles Dagand is the owner of Carlito a small, 2.5 hectare, domaine in the heart of the Jura region of France.